Think like a software tester.

 *************************************Dictionary:

-a closed question is answered with a simple word or phrase such as 'yes' or 'no' [wiki.answers.com]
+a closed question can be answered with a simple word or phrase such as 'yes' or 'no' [wiki.answers.com]

 • A statement is a sentence that is either true or false – but not both.